Destinations, Norway, Travel, Travel Tips

 4. Consider the Oslo Pass

-You’ll have to do the research and a little math here, but we strategically planned our sights around the days for which we purchased the pass.
+You’ll have to do the research and a little math here, but we strategically planned our sights around the days for which we purchased the Oslo Pass to save on attractions.
 With the pass, we visited the Viking Ship Museum, National Gallery, Kon-Tiki Museum, Nobel Peace Center, Fram Museum, and the Folk Museum – all while riding public transit for free.

 A boat at the Viking Ship Museum